Outright Mental Defectives (OMD) AA Meeting

 7:00 PM - 9:00 PM

 Outright Mental Defectives (OMD) meets on Wednesday at 7:00 PM - 9:00 PM in Saint Paul, Minnesota.
-This virtual open, big book, discussion meeting welcomes anyone interested in learning about recovery from alcoholism.
+This virtual open, big book study, discussion meeting welcomes anyone interested in learning about recovery from alcoholism.
 Join this virtual AA meeting from anywhere with an internet connection.

 Location & Map